scieloorg/search-journals/README.md

 search-journals
 ================

-iAHx Search Interface for SciELO
+Configuration files and templates for SciELO articles search